Scoobi-doge/Scoobi-doge.github.io/NFT-CONTEST.md

 # 🐕 SCooBi Doge  🐶

 **Fellow SCooBi Dogees !**
 Let's have some fun like real dogs do.
 SCooBi Doge needs a design for its NFTs.

+---
+### Try your chance to get published into an NFT 🤞 🍀
+---

 **The Objectif:** Create a set of artwork that has special characteristics as it should be designed as a comic page (see examples on the image below) into a square format.
 Min. resolution should be 1000px / 1000px